elf.segmentation.features

 - overlap_threshold: The minimal overlap to assign a segment id to node.

-- graph_depth: The maximal graph depth up to which lifted edges will be included
+- graph_depth: The maximal graph depth up to which lifted edges will be included.

 - same_segment_cost: The cost for edges between nodes with same segment id attribution.